ivelum/landing/content/blog/dont-start-with-mobile/index.md

 carries unnecessary risks for the early-stage assessment of an idea, such as spending too much money on a concept that ends up not working.

 MVPs are all about testing hypotheses with a minimal investment.
-That’s why a web-based app is often a smarter, faster, and more cost-effective approach.
+That's why a web-based app is often a smarter, faster, and more cost-effective approach.
 Read on and discover why.